 Below the actual instructions deck here I have started to compile a Rules FAQ with many frequently asked questions regarding gameplay.

-Do I shuffle the Action Cards between encounters?
+Do I shuffle and reset the Action Cards between encounters?

 Does my Ally’s Heath and Armor reset between encounters?